What is a noncommunicable disease?

 Noncommunicable diseases affect people belonging to all age groups, religions, and countries.

 Noncommunicable diseases are often associated with older people.
-However, 15 million annual deaths from noncommunicable diseases occur among people aged 30 to 69.
+However,

 Some noncommunicable diseases are more common than others.
 The four main types of noncommunicable diseases include cardiovascular disease, cancer, chronic respiratory disease, and diabetes.